UP/ADAY Dance Costume Collection

 Cutting, dying, and other permanent alterations of costumes are not allowed.
 Minor non-permanent alterations are permitted: i.e., safety pinning.

-The Costume Collection is located at 305 Crown Street, between York and High Streets.
+The Costume Collection is located on campus at 305 Crown Street, between York and High Streets.
 Use your Yale ID to swipe in and then go down the stairs to the left of the entrance.
 The UP/ADAY Costume Collection is on the left side of the basement.